vcflib/vcflib/src/zig/README.md

 Some new vcflib functionality is written in the Zig programming language.
 The first tool to use Zig code is `vcfcreatemulti`.

 Zig is very fast and performance often beats C and C++ code.

+So far, this code uses the test allocator only.
+I think it won't have much impact replacing it with another allocator because vcflib is IO bound.
+If anyone wants to try we could replace it.
+The good thing about the test allocator is that it complains if things do not get cleaned up.

 ## Build